Dogs Welcome on These Suffolk Beaches

 When visiting this fantastic beach, why not check out The Brudenell Hotel, Aldeburgh, this family friendly hotel is the perfect place to stay for a seaside holiday, and well behaved dogs on a lead are welcome.

-Another dog friendly option for Aldeburgh accommodation is the Wentworth Hotel.
-Situated directly opposite Aldeburgh beach, this friendly hotel welcomes dogs and families alike.
+Another dog friendly option for Aldeburgh accommodation is the Wentworth Hotel which is situated directly opposite Aldeburgh beach and Cakes & Ale Holiday Park which is a short drive from the beach.
+Both offer dog friendly accommodation for couples and families alike.

 While the main beach of Felixstowe has dog restrictions in place from May through September, there are dog friendly beaches on either side of the restricted area, streching from Spa Pavilion to Arwela Road.
 These areas are well signposted and easy to spot.
 However dogs have to be kept on leads even on these stretches.